MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 Data API builder supports this type of relationship natively:

-- using a pair of One-to-Many/Many-to-One relationships
+- Using a pair of One-to-Many/Many-to-One relationships.
-- using a *linking object*
+- Using a *linking object*.

 ## Using a pair of One-to-Many/Many-to-One relationships

-Continuing using the books and authors sample, one business requirement that is likely to be there is to keep track of how royalties are split between the authors of a book.
+One business requirement that is likely to be there's to keep track of how royalties are split between the authors of a book.
 To implement such requirement a dedicated entity that links together an author, a book and the assigned royalties are needed.
 Three entities are therefore needed:

-- `authors`, to represent biographical details of authors
+- `authors`, to represent biographical details of authors.
-- `books`, to represent book data like title and ISBN
+- `books`, to represent book data like title and International Standard Book Number (ISBN).
-- `books_authors` to represent data that is related both to a book and to its author, for example, the percentage of royalties an author gets for a specific book
+- `books_authors` to represent data that is related both to a book and to its author, for example, the percentage of royalties an author gets for a specific book.

 The three entities can be visualized through the following diagram.